 Council’s Long Term Plan 2018-28 confirms that Council is proposing to adopt a risk-based approach to flood protection.
 A risk-based approach seeks to ensure the response to flood protection recognises the difficulty and cost of constructing networks that can cope with the full range of flood events.
 It also requires a method of identifying the optimum level of protection in sections of streams and rivers is required.
 The decision making process and its outcomes will be outlined in more detail in Nelson’s 2021 Infrastructure Strategy, and will provide the direction for future investment in stormwater infrastructure.

 Where do I find information about what to do during a flood event?

 Civil defence information and advice on getting prepared can be found on the Nelson Tasman Civil Defence Emergency Management website.

 How do I provide feedback to Council about the new information?

 At this time, we are not seeking further feedback from the community.
 Once we have refined the flood models we will be in touch with affected landowners in late 2018.

 The flood modelling information will be used to inform the Nelson Plan.
-It is anticipated that Council will release a Draft Nelson Plan in December 2018 and this will be the community’s opportunity to provide feedback on the draft natural hazards provisions, prior to notification of a Proposed Nelson Plan.
+When the Draft Nelson Plan is released for public consultation this will be the community’s opportunity to provide feedback on the draft natural hazards provisions, prior to notification of a Proposed Nelson Plan.
 We will let the community know how to get involved in providing feedback on the Draft Nelson Plan closer to public release.